Xetnus/osm-finder/README.md

 Unit testing was added to detect unexpected changes in the generated PostgreSQL queries and their results once the queries are run.
 To run the unit tests, type `npm run test`.
 The unit tests assume you have a PostgreSQL database running that's been loaded with the OSM data for the US state of Massachusetts.
 To create your own tests, review the comments in the `queryCreator.test.js` file.

 ## Roadmap
+### Alpha
 - [x] **Start from scratch.** Because this was created during a hackathon, little emphasis was put on code quality and future maintenance.
 No standard JavaScript libraries were used and most of the code is inefficient in one way or another.
-Now that I have a better idea for how this tool can be architected, reconstructing it should be easier.
-- [ ] **Add support for nodes.** Towers, buildings, and nodes of all types should be supported.
+- [x] **Add support for nodes.** Towers, buildings, and nodes of all types should be supported.
+- [ ] **Update flex.lua.** Include more node and linestring types.
+Add "downsampling" capability such that ways and relations can be queried as nodes.
+- [ ] **Revamp UI.** Give the bottom input bar a more modern and functional appearance.
+### Beta
 - [ ] **Add support for shapes.** Many roads, buildings, structures, etc. have unique shapes that should be queryable using carefully crafted PostgreSQL queries.
+### Future
-- [ ] **Host a public website.** Depending on cost, I'd like to integrate and host both the frontend (UI) and backend (PostgreSQL) on a public-facing website.
+- [ ] **Host a public website.** Depending on cost, integrate and host both the frontend (UI) and backend (PostgreSQL) on a public-facing website.